Glenlea long-term rotation study with purple flax and yellow canola flowering

 Organic Precision Thistle Tracking and Management in Manitoba

 A project to harness the growing power and prevalence of drones and other remote sensing techniques in organic agriculture for weed tracking and management.
 Canadian thistle has long been one of organic grain system's greatest challenges in long term management.
-By using detailed ariel images and multi-spectral data we aim to provide quick, easy, and accurate weed maps to farmers to implement integrated weed management strategies of their choice.
+By using detailed aerial images and multi-spectral data we aim to provide quick, easy, and accurate weed maps to farmers to implement integrated weed management strategies of their choice.
 Of particular study interest is the use of precision seeding rates of cash and cover crops in heavy thistle areas to reduce the spread of thistle patches thereby reducing overuse of soil disturbing activities.

 Principle investigator: Sasha Loewen